-Marlborough pudding was once a very popular dessert for special holidays, especially Thanksgiving.
+Marlborough pudding was once a very popular dessert for special holidays, especially Thanksgiving and it often would have been served alongside other traditional holiday pies like mincemeat pie.
 For some reason or other the dessert has lost its popularity over time, and it’s not the staple of the holiday table like it once used to be.
 Then again, pies in general aren’t quite as common as they used to be during the 19th century when pie was often served as a regular part of the everyday dinner table and not saved just for holidays or special occasions.
 (Having pie that often is one part of 19th century living that I don’t think I would have minded at all!)

 The texture of Marlborough pie is a bit similar to pumpkin pie, although the addition of the pureed apples makes it a bit less smooth than pumpkin pie typically is.
 The flavor is a wonderful combination of apple and the bright tang of lemon with a hint of nutmeg.
 For the best flavor, you can make this pie with homemade applesauce made from a combination of sweet and tart apples.
 Or, if you’re short on time, you can use store bought plain, unsweetened applesauce and maybe add a bit of extra lemon juice to brighten up the flavor of the blander store bought apples.